Public holidays in the Philippines: Local observance

 Philippine cities, municipalities, or barangays, often observe one or more holidays.
 Being a predominantly Catholic country, these are usually the feasts of the locale's one or more patron saints.

 Secular observances usually mark a government's founding day or the birth or death of a prominent native.
 These are often celebrated with parades, processions, entertainment, and feasting, as well as whatever local customs are traditional.

 Local holidays for the most part are applicable only to the immediate area concerned, and barangay fiestas do not usually warrant a public holiday for the area unless otherwise ordered.
 Such holidays are usually declared as special non-working day and is proclaimed by the President.

+Proposal

+The Senate is considering to consolidate holidays that honor former presidents into a single holiday, similar to the U.S. Presidents' Day, to enhance the competitiveness of Filipino companies.
+Senate President Francis Escudero emphasized the need to reduce the number of holidays in the levels of cities, municipalities,and provinces, including those of national level (besides religious), noting that the current total of more than one month hampers productivity.
+However, labor groups oppose reducing holidays, arguing that it would deprive employees of valuable benefits and that there is no direct link between holidays and productivity.
+They contend that the move would primarily benefit employers by lowering costs through the reduction of holiday pay.